All our silences in the face of racist assault are acts of complicity. Bell Hooks

 This is about Stephen Lawrence.

-At this time of COVID19, when the home is not a safe place for victims of abuse, for some neither are our open spaces in which they seek refuge.
+At this time of COVID19, when the home is not a safe place for victims of domestic abuse, for some neither are the open spaces in which they seek refuge.

 So should I, as a therapist, be commenting on these political issues?